Automatic chemical design using a data-driven continuous representation of molecules: Introduction

-The choice of representation of molecules is at the heart of the virtual discovery challenge.
-Molecular representations are either graph-based, using undirected graphs with atoms as nodes and bonds as edges, or as three-dimensional arrangements of atoms.
-For cheminformatic purposes, these graph representations are usually converted to vector representations.
-Ideally, these vectors are invariant to the rotation, translation and atom indexing of the molecule.
-Representations derived from these graphs include chemical fingerprints,\cite{ECFP2010} convolutional neural networks on graphs\cite{duvenaud2015convolutional} and similar graph-convolutions,\cite{kearnes_2016_molecular} or the bag-of-bonds\cite{hansen_2015_machine} approach.
-Coulomb matrices,\cite{Rupp_2012} scattering transforms\cite{hirn_2015_quantum}, atomic distances\cite{Schutt_2016_quantum}, etc.\ are based on 3D geometries, usually obtained at an affordable level of theory.
-However, none of these representations can be efficiently driven in reverse to decode molecules from optimal vectors.

-A differentiable, reversible, and data-driven representation has several advantages over existing systems.
+A molecular representation method that is continuous, data-driven, and can easily be converted into a machine-readable molecule has several advantages.
 First, hand-specified mutation rules are unnecessary, as new compounds can be generated automatically by modifying the vector representation and then decoding.
-Second, a data-driven representation can leverage large sets of unlabeled chemical compounds to automatically build an even larger implicit library, and then use the smaller set of labeled examples to build a regression model from the continuous representation to the desired properties.
+Second, if we develop a differentiable model that maps from molecular representations to desirable properties, we can enable the use of gradient-based optimization to make larger jumps in chemical space.
+Gradient-based optimization can be combined with Bayesian optimization methods to select compounds that are likely to be informative about the global optimum.
+Third, a data-driven representation can leverage large sets of unlabeled chemical compounds to automatically build an even larger implicit library, and then use the smaller set of labeled examples to build a regression model from the continuous representation to the desired properties.
 This lets us take advantage of large chemical databases containing millions of molecules, even when many properties are unknown for most compounds.
-Third, a differentiable representation allows the use of gradient-based optimization to leverage geometric information and make larger jumps in chemical space.
-Gradient-based optimization can be combined with Bayesian optimization methods to select compounds that are likely to be informative about the global optimum.
-These methods can be integrated into a closed loop that proposes new compounds, tests their properties, and uses this new information to suggest even better compounds.